AnandChowdhary/writing/honors-veni-proposal.md

 ### 2e.
 Data Management

 1. *Will data be collected or generated that are suitable for reuse?* Yes
 1. *Where will the data be stored during the research?* During the research, real-time data will be collection from platform usage and stored in a NoSQL database in the cloud.
+All information will be encrypted.
 A data processing agreement will be signed between the researchers and a third party (such as Amazon Web Services or Google Cloud) and the data processors will be clearly indicated.
 1. *After the project has been completed, how will the data be stored for the long-term and made available for the use by third parties?
 To whom will the data be accessible?* Once the research is concluded, all collected data will be anonymized and any personally-identifiable information will be redacted.
-After this process is completed, all data will be released to the public domain under the Twente License, to ensure privacy .
+After this process is completed, all data will be released to the public domain under the Twente License, to ensure privacy.
 1. *Which facilities (ICT, (secure) archive, refrigerators or legal expertise) do you expect will be needed for the storage of data during the research and after the research?
-Are these available?*
+Are these available?* The researcher is well-versed in cloud storage and data protection and part of the budge will be allocated for cloud storage.
+Apart from this, no o

 ## Cost estimates